2021 Outreach Grant Recipients

 We are proud to support all of these great causes and encourage you to follow the links to find out more about these wonderful organizations and how you can support them as well!

-Sunshine Center: Funds will be used for the Client Enrichment expenses for clients in their Day Habilitation Program.
+Sunshine Center: Funds will be used for the Client Enrichment expenses for clients in their Day Habilitation Program, who they’re creatively working to serve remotely during the COVID-19 pandemic.
 Participants are individuals who have mental retardation or other learning disabilities and will gain from the experiences this program offers, including personal goals and adaptive life skills for community living.

-The Galveston County Food Bank: Funds will be used for costs associated with distribution of nutritional food to the Food Bank’s network of pantries, residential facilities and meal sites serving Island residents, including the Homebound Nutritional Outreach Program.
-They have also added a “Kidz Pacz” program to distribute food to kids in need during the summer.
+The Galveston County Food Bank: Funds will be used for costs associated with distribution of nutritional food to the Food Bank’s network of pantries, residential facilities, and meal sites serving Island residents, including the Homebound Nutritional Outreach Program.